SpiffInc/polyn-ruby/README.md

 Polyn is a dead simple service framework designed to be language agnostic while and providing a simple, yet powerful, abstraction layer for building reactive events based services.
 It is heavily inspired by [Akka](https://akka.io) and [Moleculer](https://moleculer.services), and attempts to closely follow the [Reactive Manifesto](http://jonasboner.com/reactive-manifesto-1-0/) by adhering to the following principles:

 1. Follow the principle “do one thing, and one thing well” in defining service boundaries
 2. Isolate the services
 3. Ensure services act autonomously
 4. Embrace asynchronous message passing
 5. Stay mobile, but addressable
 6. Design for the required level of consistency

 Polyn implements this pattern in a manner that can be applied to multiple programming languages, such as Ruby, Elixir, or Python, enabling you to build services that can communicate regardless of the language you use.

 Rather than defining its own event schema, Polyn uses [Cloud Events](https://github.com/cloudevents/spec) and strictly enforces the event format.
-This means that you can use Polyn to build services that can be used by other services, or natively interact with things such as GCP Cloud Functions.

 ## Installation